Measuring Digital MEMS Microphones

 This test suite contains 3 sequences to enable comprehensive testing of digital MEMS microphones:

-- Measurement of frequency and sensitivity using a calibrated source (jump to sequence)
+- Measurement of frequency and sensitivity using a calibrated source

-- Measurement of frequency using the ‘substitution method’, a solution for measuring frequency response where the source speaker cannot or is not equalized (jump to sequence)
+- Measurement of frequency using the ‘substitution method’, a solution for measuring frequency response where the source speaker cannot or is not equalized

-- Measurement of power supply rejection (PSR) performance (jump to sequence)
+- Measurement of power supply rejection (PSR) performance

-Measuring Digital MEMS Microphones – Frequency and Sensitivity
+Digital Microphone: Frequency and Sensitivity

-This sequence demonstrates the two most common microphone measurements on digital MEMS microphone: frequency response and sensitivity.
-A stepped sine sweep is played from 10 kHz to 100 Hz through a source that has previously been calibrated to produce 1 Pascal across the frequency band.
+This sequence demonstrates the two most common ways digital MEMs microphones are measured: frequency response and sensitivity.
+A stepped sine sweep is played from 10kHz to 100Hz through a source that has previously been calibrated to produce 1 Pascal across the frequency band.
 The recorded signal is analyzed with a HarmonicTrak analysis step, which calculates the response curve.
-A post processing step is then used to extract the level at 1 kHz, the sensitivity value.
+A post processing step is then used to extract the sensitivity value at 1kHz.
 Limits are set around both the frequency response and the sensitivity, the default values are for a typical MEMS microphone and should be adapted to your device.